ricardohsmello/ricardohsmello/README.md

 # Hi there 👋

-Here you will find some projects that I remembered to publish 😄
+Hi there! 👋 Here you'll find some projects that I've remembered to publish 😄:

 - Software Developer focused on server-side over 13 years of experience
 - MongoDB Community Creator / Guest Author